 Season & Weather

-For the best picturesque experience in Japan, the cherry blossom ("sakura" in Japanese) season is the best time to go.
-It's because cherry blossoms simply make anything look good and insta-worthy, trust me.
+For the best picturesque experience in Japan, the cherry blossom (or "sakura" in Japanese) season is the best time to go.
+Cherry blossoms simply make anything look good and insta-worthy, trust me.
 But, there are many things to consider for when to visit Japan because everyone surely has their own priorities.
 Other people might prefer it not to rain, so they do the trip during winter.
 I'd rather be willing to risk the rain and a little extra degrees for the picturesque Japan.

 Weather-wise, it's fairly good to visit the country in (1) spring—late March to mid April—due to the cherry blossom viewing season, (2) autumn—mid October to early November, and (3) winter—early December to January—due to the snow and new years festivals and celebrations.